Search

 Alice Cooper’s ludicrous halloween gig

-And the crowd – hundreds in fancy dress, from the Ghostbusters Marshmallow Man to Teen Wolf – were in for a treat.
+The audience, decked out in fancy dress that included characters from the Ghostbusters’ Marshmallow Man to Teen Wolf, were in for a memorable experience.

-Snake-hipped at 63, the man formerly known as Vincent Furnier, took to the stage in a spider-legged costume.
+At 63, the man who was once known as Vincent Furnier, took the stage dressed in a spider-legged costume, showcasing his snake-like movements.

-With a tight and – comparatively – youthful backing band in place, the elder statesman of shock-rock was free to twirl his baton to a thumping No More Mr Nice Guy, while Poison came close to raising the dead.
+With a youthful and tight backing band behind him, the shock-rock legend was free to energize the crowd with a powerful rendition of No More Mr Nice Guy, while Poison nearly breathed life back into the audience.

-A 10ft monster staggered across stage to Feed My Frankenstein, while a singalong School’s Out with zombie kids segued neatly into Pink Floyd classic Another Brick In The Wall.
+A 10ft monster lurched across the stage during Feed My Frankenstein, and a lively singalong of School’s Out, accompanied by zombie children, smoothly transitioned into the Pink Floyd classic Another Brick In The Wall.

-Entertainingly ludicrous and ludicrously entertaining, a real ghouls’ night out.
+It was a night that was both entertainingly ludicrous and ludicrously entertaining, truly a ghouls’ night out.

 Newsletter